Puffin Love

 For his married days are nigh”

-“I've been a wild rover for many's the year
+“I've been a wild rover for many a year

 I've spent all me money on whiskey and beer